ACCESS-NRI/access-hive.org.au/docs/help/modify_documentation.md

     You then need to choose to create a new branch and start a pull request.
 The `main` branch of the repository is protected and nobody can write to it directly.
     ![BranchAndPR](../assets/branch-and-pr.png)

 When creating the pull request, make sure to add the text: `Closes #X` to the description, where X is the issue number related to this change.
 This will link the pull request and the issue together and the issue will be automatically closed once the pull request is accepted.
-This will also automatically build [a preview of the documentation with your proposed changes](#preview-of-the-documentation).
+This will also automatically build [a preview of the documentation with your proposed changes][preview].

 Then ask for a review using the Reviewer menu on the right-hand side panel.